fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.showOutputChannel` Show the solution explorer output channel.

-- `vssolution.trackActiveItem` Select the active editor file in the solution explorer.
+- `vssolution.trackActiveItem` Select the active editor file in the solution explorer (not recomended).

 - `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content.